-The Avon Breast Cancer Crusade seeks to improve breast cancer outcomes and reduce disparities in survival rates at the community and national level.
+The Avon Breast Cancer Crusade seeks to improve breast cancer outcomes and reduce disparities in survival rates at the community and national levels.
 Our strategic grant making reflects: a holistic and place-based approach in high-need areas throughout the United States; a commitment to enabling access to medical advances and support services for breast cancer patients, particularly those from vulnerable populations; and a commitment to investing in research on the prevention, diagnostics, and treatment of breast cancer.

 The Avon Breast Cancer Crusade focuses on care and seeks to help across the continuum of breast cancer – not only helping those who are at risk or diagnosed with the disease today, but also research into finding better treatments for tomorrow.

 Funding supports seven Avon Comprehensive Breast Care Centers of Excellence, all located at major academic medical centers.
-Avon grants enable these Centers to develop new programs to reach and treat underserved populations in their communities and provide them direct access to the cutting edge advancements in treatment and care that are being developed at these same institutions.
+Avon grants enable these Centers to develop new programs to reach and treat underserved populations in their communities and provide them direct access to the cutting-edge advancements in treatment and care that are being developed at these same institutions.

-Launched in 2000, the AVONCares Program at CancerCare has reached medically underserved breast cancer patients living in 96% of all U.S. counties, providing more than 82,000 women and men with financial assistance to help access care.
+Launched in 2000, the AVONCares Program at CancerCare has reached medically underserved breast cancer patients living in 96% of all U.S. counties, providing more than 85,000 women and men with financial assistance to help access care.
 All clients assisted are introduced to CancerCare’s other free services, including counseling, education and referrals to key resources.

 Through October 2015, Avon led and coordinated the Metastatic Breast Cancer Alliance (MBCA), which launched in 2013.
 MBCA brings 40 breast cancer advocate organizations and industry partners together with the vision of transforming and improving the lives of women and men living with metastatic breast cancer.
 Avon dedicated staff time and resources to lead the MBCA’s effort to conduct a comprehensive analysis of metastatic breast cancer research and patient information and resources.

 The Avon Breast Cancer Crusade supports breast cancer research through grant funding, as well as by providing scientific coordination and fostering collaboration between its funded programs.
-Since inception, the Avon research initiative has invested over $250 million in projects to drive advancements in biomarkers, diagnostics, prognostics, genetics, disparities, the role of environmental factors in the development of breast cancer, the connection between parity status and breast cancer risk, better or new treatments, the role of viruses and immunology, and metastasis and metastatic disease.
+Since inception, the Avon research initiative has invested more than $200 million in projects to drive advancements in biomarkers, diagnostics, prognostics, genetics, disparities, the role of environmental factors in the development of breast cancer, the connection between parity status and breast cancer risk, better or new treatments, the role of viruses and immunology, and metastasis and metastatic disease.